-Plains Folk, a commentary devoted to life on the great plains of North America, is now a special weekly feature on Hear It Now.
+Plains Folk, a commentary devoted to life on the great plains of North America, is now a special weekly feature on Main Street.
 Written by Tom Isern of West Fargo, North Dakota, and read in newspapers across the region for years, Plains Folk venerates fall suppers and barn dances and reminds us that “more important to our thoughts than lines on a map are the essential characteristics of the region–the things that tell what the plains are, not just where they are.”
-You can hear Plains Folk once a week during Hear It Now, weekdays at 3 pm CT with a repeat at 7 pm CT.
+You can hear Plains Folk once a week during Main Street, weekdays at 3 pm CT with a repeat at 7 pm CT.

 To read more Plains Folk commentaries, click on the “archives” link.